VIRGINIA NONSTOCK CORPORATION

 Article VIII – Officers and Directors

 8.1 Officers shall be the President, Vice President, Secretary, and Treasurer.
-In addition, there shall be three Directors.
+In addition, there shall be seven Directors.
 These officers and directors constitute the Board of Directors (“Board”).
 Directors shall be elected by the members as set forth in the Bylaws.

 8.2 The Officers and Directors shall have the duties and shall serve terms as specified in the Bylaws.